amirgholipour/NotebookLM-Ollama/README.md

 The speakers and the prompt for kokoro model were decided based on experimentation.
 Please try experimenting, you can find more details in the resources section.

-#### Note: Right now there is one issue: Parler needs transformers 4.43.3 or earlier and for steps 1 to 3 of the pipeline you need latest, so we just switch versions in the last notebook.

 ### Next-Improvements/Further ideas: